CU Boulder Student Rescued After Falling Into Abandoned Mine

 BOULDER COUNTY, Colo.
 (CBS4) – First responders in Boulder County helped a 19-year-old man out of an abandoned mine after he fell in late Saturday night.
 Deputies responded to the Switzerland Trail when the man’s friends called saying he fell 25 feet down, but was not hurt.

 Firefighters from Sugarloaf Fire found the group off of Forest Service Road 211A.
-They say the man, in fact, was about 50 feet down.READ MORE: Trevor Woodruff Identified As Suspect In Deadly Shooting Outside Of Walgreens
+They say the man, in fact, was about 50 feet down.READ MORE: University Of Colorado Boulder Built 'CUTE' Satellite Launches Into Space

 The man, who attends the University of Colorado Boulder, was hoisted up with a rope system.
-The rescue took about 3.5 hours, firefighters say.READ MORE: Maize In The City, Colorado Family Tradition, Opens For A New Year
+The rescue took about 3.5 hours, firefighters say.READ MORE: 8th Avenue Bridge Shut Down Through May 2022 While Crews Build Bigger, Better Replacement

-Fourmile Fire, Sunshine Fire, the Rocky Mountain Rescue Group and the Boulder County Sheriff’s Office were among the agencies that responded.MORE NEWS: Racist Flyers Posted On Longmont Businesses Taken Down
+Fourmile Fire, Sunshine Fire, the Rocky Mountain Rescue Group and the Boulder County Sheriff’s Office were among the agencies that responded.MORE NEWS: Denver Police Search For Suspect Driver In Deadly Hit & Run That Killed Man In Wheelchair